jonas-fernandez-as/Obsidian-notes/Cibersecurity/PHDcourse/Bug bounty hunter course  Beginner to advanced.md

 -Log as other person
 -Write other persons blog or posts
+-Become admin
+-Check the log out functionality
+-By pass logins
+-etc
--etc (most comon bugs that we encounter)
+(most common bugs that we will find)

 Creating two accounts and test your account

--Number of cookies
+-Number of cookies (A good tool to analyze it is Cyberchef [Magic option] )

 Changing passwords:
 www.example.com/changepassword=username+password=password

-(here you can change the password from another account)
+(here you can change the password from another account selecting another username)

 #### Exercises
 POSTBOOK hacker 101

+Juice